 The Our Lucky Country project was a series of two exhibitions sparked by the now infamous ‘Cronulla riots.’

 Six hooded overalls were made from various domestic fabrics, together with canvas shoes painted to match.
 The artist was filmed wearing the different suits and shoes, trying to fit into or hide in different places around the landscape of the Cronulla peninsular, including the beach where the riots kicked off.
-The film plays inside the open lid of an old suitcase, surrounded by a display of the suits.
-The audience can then make a judgment on the effectiveness of each disguise and whether or not the artist fits into the different locations.

 The first of two exhibitions, Our Lucky Country (difference), examined and responded to issues of identity, trust, culture and community.